stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 ## Overview

-In this chapter we will design a framework for input event handling which will build on to implement an orbital camera controller.
+In this chapter we will design a framework for input event handling and an orbital camera controller.

 Note there is no new Vulkan functionality introduced in this chapter.